JessBinder/rafm/README.rst

 At a correlation coefficient of 0.71, this correlation isn't great, but enough to demonstrate a usable sensitivity.
-After we fix a few problems with the alignments, it may go a bit higher but our feeling is probably not more than about 0.8.
+After we fix a few problems with the alignments, it may go a bit higher but anticipate no more than about 0.8.
 The support will get better, but the criterion on this metrix seems unlikely to change.